BSG-websites/bsg.world_backend/README.md

 This diagram visualises how every incoming HTTP request is processed inside the `bsg.world_backend`, from the first entry point to the final rendered output.

+### 🧩 Core Layers

+The backend follows a clear **layered MVC architecture** with separation between routing, logic, data, and presentation.

+- **🧭 Routing Layer**
+  - `Router.php` resolves incoming HTTP requests.
+  - Maps URIs to controllers and actions defined in `app/Routes/`.
+  - Applies access-level rules (e.g. `public`, `auth`, `admin`) before dispatching.

+- **🧩 Controllers**
+  - Handle requests, validate input, and manage workflow between layers.
+  - Invoke the appropriate model methods to fetch or process data.
+  - Pass processed results to the corresponding view for rendering.

+- **📊 Models**
+  - Encapsulate **domain logic** and **business rules**.
+  - Interact with the database via `system/Database/Database.php`.
+  - Contain reusable query methods and data transformations.

+- **🎨 Views**
+  - Responsible for rendering HTML or JSON responses.
+  - Use dynamic PHP templates located under `app/Views/`.
+  - Include localization variants (e.g., `ua.php`, `en.php`).

+- **🛠 Utilities & Config**
+  - Reusable helpers and third-party integrations (`app/Utils/`).
+  - Project constants and path definitions (`app/Config/Constants.php`, `Paths.php`).
+  - Environment management for different deployment contexts (`system/Environment/Environment.php`).

+---

+Each layer is **loosely coupled**, ensuring modularity and maintainability —
+new features can be implemented by extending only the relevant controller, model, and view without modifying the rest of the system.